mainsail-crew/docs/setup-guide/manual-setup/mainsail.md

 sudo systemctl restart nginx
 ```

 Now you can check again the API if it works with the reverse proxy.
-Open the url `http://\<printer-ip\>/printer/info` in your browser. if you see a content like this:
+Open the URL `http://\<printer-ip\>/printer/info` in your browser. if you see a content like this:

 ```
 {"result": {"state_message": "Printer is ready", "klipper_path": "/home/pi/klipper", "config_file": "/home/pi/klipper_config/printer.cfg", "software_version": "v0.9.1-785-g1be19177", "hostname": "raspberrypi", "cpu_info": "4 core ARMv7 Processor rev 4 (v7l)", "state": "ready", "python_path": "/home/pi/klippy-env/bin/python", "log_file": "/home/pi/klipper_log/klippy.log"}}
 ```

-Now we can install Mainsail (static httpdocs).
+Now we can install Mainsail.

 ## Install `httpdocs`